NullDev/SimSymSrv/README.md

 # SimSymSrv
-SimSymSrv - Simple Symbol Server Downloader
+SimSymSrv - Simple Symbol Server Downloader <br>
 _I shouldn't be allowed to name things..._

 ## What is this?